AbhijayPaul/HackTheHood-Final/README.md

 # HackTheHood Final Salary Data

 This dataset that I chose gives data on salary information about various jobs from assorted industries around the world.
-I chose it because this dataset seemed to be easy to use and there seemed to be interesting questions that could be asked about it.
+I chose it because this dataset seemed to be easy to use and there seemed to be interesting questions that could be asked about how each variable, or combination thereof, affects how much one earns from their job.
+I looked at several variables such as Gender, Race, and Country to see how it affects the salary one earns in various ways.
 I will be using mainly the Seaborn and Pandas library to manipulate this data and find out what I can from it.

 The questions I have to be answered that I can find out through data manipulation and visualization are as follows: